List of That '70s and '90s Show characters: Laurie Forman

 Portrayed by Lisa Robin Kelly/Christina Moore: Eric's beautiful but mean and promiscuous older sister.
 She is also the foster sister of Steven Hyde.
 Laurie enjoys tormenting Eric and manipulating her father.
 She is often seen with various men, mainly Eric's friend Kelso (who cheats on his girlfriend Jackie).
 Eric, Hyde, and Donna often mock her promiscuity, including calling her "The Village Whore".
 Laurie has a strained relationship with her mother who, unlike her father, sees Laurie for what she really is.
+Red finally sees her real self in "Laurie Moves Out", but afterward, still doesn't try to help her become a productive member of society.
 Laurie leaves the series during the third season but returns in a recurring role during the fifth, somewhat chastened.
 At one point, she genuinely seeks out a loving relationship (rather than merely physical) with Kelso, who is dumbfounded.
 She also becomes attached to a baby for whom she is babysitting and feels quasi-maternal pangs, which soon disappear.
 In season five, she and Fez marry to prevent him from getting deported.
-In season six she regresses to her previous self.
-Due to Kelly's health issues, Laurie was portrayed by Moore.
+In season six she regresses to her previous self, and at one point, Red and Kitty genuinely ponder whether she may have children they don't know about.
+She and Fez are shown to be unhappy in their marriage, with her constantly cheating, and eventually, with pressure from Red, divorce off-screen after Fez gets his green card.
+Due to Kelly's health issues, Laurie was portrayed by Moore in season six.
+She does not appear after the sixth season.
+In the seventh season, she is briefly mentioned to have moved to Canada.
+In the series finale, Kitty asks if anyone has seen her recently.
+In the first season of That 90s Show she is indirectly referenced when Red mentions that Eric is their second child.
+In the seventh episode of the second season, Kitty mentions that she has a lot of pregnancy tests left over from when Laurie was in high school, referring to her daughter as "social".
+In the thirteenth episode of this season, she is mentioned to have been arrested shoplifting with her youth pastor.